IBMDataScience/clickers/README.md

 # Codeless AI model building

-Hands-on lab on how to build AI and ML models using a visual interface (no code) on Watson Studio and Watson Machine Learning
+Hands-on lab on how to build AI and ML models using a visual interface (no code) on Watson Studio and Watson Machine Learning.
 Tools used are Data Refinery and Modeler Flows, available on: Watson Studio Cloud / Local / Desktop and Machine Learning on Z.

 ## Exercise 0: Project setup and data loading